 Twyford CofE High School was originally set up by the London Diocesan Board for schools in 1981 and is one of a family of 13 LDBS secondary schools within the city.
 The school opened as the result of a concerted campaign by local parents and has grown stronger and stronger over its 30 year life.
 It was rated by Osfted in its most recent inspection as ‘Outstanding’ overall and has a considerable reputation within the Diocese and the local area.
 The school has also grown in size during this time with a particular increase at Post-16.
 There are now 950 students in years 7 -11 and 500 in the 6th Form.

-The Trust opened a second school in September 2013, William Perkin CofE High School, and has been approved to open a third high school in 2016.Back to the top
+The Trust opened a second school in September 2013, William Perkin CofE High School, and has been approved to open a third high school in Ealing (opening in 2019).

 The Trust’s Christian ethos encourages students to have a strong sense of community – both in relation to the school and in the area of wider social concern.
 All sixth from students are encouraged to undertake some form of community service either within school or in the wider community.
 Effective recent examples have been involvement in a soup kitchen at a local church and running language clubs at a feeder primary school.

 Although the community is an inclusive one, its Christian identity is very clear.
 There is an active chaplaincy with a full-time chaplain who orchestrates the worship life of the school.
 All assemblies, though taken by a range of staff, are framed by a short Christian liturgy which is led by students.
 Similarly there are brief daily tutor-time reflections prepared by the chaplaincy for staff to utilise using form chaplaincy reps.Back to the top